ithouph/Ejar/DATABASE_RLS_POLICIES.md

 ## Important Notes

-- **Public Tables**: Properties, property_photos, amenities, service_categories, reviews, and posts are readable by everyone (including unauthenticated users)
+- **Public Tables**: Properties, property_photos, amenities, reviews, and posts are readable by everyone (including unauthenticated users)
-- **User-Scoped Tables**: Favorites, wallet, transactions, wedding_events, and profiles are strictly user-scoped
+- **User-Scoped Tables**: Favorites, wallet, transactions, and profiles are strictly user-scoped
+- **Member-Scoped Tables**: Payment requests are scoped to assigned members only
 - **Atomic Operations**: Wallet transactions use a database function to ensure balance updates are atomic and prevent race conditions
 - **Security**: All policies use `auth.uid()` to ensure users can only access/modify their own data